python/cpython/Doc/library/idle.rst

 IDLE-console differences
 ^^^^^^^^^^^^^^^^^^^^^^^^

-As much as possible, the result of executing Python code with IDLE is the same as executing the same code in a console window.
+With rare exceptions, the result of executing Python code with IDLE is intended to be the same as executing the same code in a console window.
 However, the different interface and operation occasionally affect visible results.
 For instance, ``sys.modules`` starts with more entries.

 IDLE also replaces ``sys.stdin``, ``sys.stdout``, and ``sys.stderr`` with
 objects that get input from and send output to the Shell window.
-When this window has the focus, it controls the keyboard and screen.
+When Shell has the focus, it controls the keyboard and screen.
 This is normally transparent, but functions that directly access the keyboard and screen will not work.
 If ``sys`` is reset with ``importlib.reload(sys)``, IDLE's changes are lost and things like ``input``, ``raw_input``, and ``print`` will not work correctly.